magnuen2k/pg6301-8034/README.md

 ## Functionality overview
 This is a messaging application where users can either sign up with providing the app a username and password etc, or use Google to sign up/in.
 The login system is using passport and are both authenticating and storing users in the backend.
-All navigating is done through the menu at the top.
+All navigation is done through the menu at the top.
 * To sign up/in:
     * Go to the sign in page.
 Here you have three choices:
         1. Sign in if you have an existing user.